tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 One take home message from Jon's talk was that we can not always work on things that we are passionate about.
-However, we can always strive to find something interesting in the dullest of task.
+However, we can always strive to find something interesting in the dullest of tasks.
 For example by trying to understand the problem space or by working out how to do something as well as possible.
 In other words be curious.
 If nothing else it will make you a more interesting person to work with.